timescale/docs/api/dimension_info.md

 <Highlight type="tip">
-For incompatible data types (for example, `jsonb`) you can specify a function to the `time_partitioning_func` argument which can extract a compatible data type
+For incompatible data types (for example, `jsonb`) you can specify a function to the `partition_func` argument of the dimension build to extract a compatible data type.
+Look in the example section below.
 </Highlight>

 ## Partition Function